 Roche gave Ken a nod of acknowledgement and came to join him.
-Roche stopped to peruse the magazine selection on the table and had just selected a copy of Better Homes and Gardens when a voice broadcast through the building “Red Alert, containment breach!”
+Roche stopped to peruse the magazine selection on the table and had just selected a copy of Better Homes and Gardens when a voice broadcasted through the building “Red Alert, containment breach!”

 Ken’s time with Cameron and his further assignment in the States; to learn about the dynamics of super groups, had taught Ken much about the need to handle the ‘super’ individuals with delicacy and diplomacy.
 Simply because hurt on that level had a boomerang effect.